AntiPwr/AntiPwr.github.io/root/wiki/Discovery Inspiration.md

   - D4 to D12: Minor to moderate discoveries or accomplishments.
 These must be used soon after being awarded.
   - D20: Major milestones or breakthroughs.
 These can be retained between sessions.
 - **Usage:**
-  Discovery Inspiration dice can be added to ability checks, attack rolls, or saving throws, as determined by the DM.
+  Discovery Inspiration dice can be added to ability checks, attack rolls, or saving throws.

 ## Purpose